Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

     * `format` sets JSON schema 'format' property for text questions (eg `email`, `uri`)
 * `number_of_items` sets the maximum number of items
     * for list questions, the add button becomes "Add another (N remaining)", and the default is 10
-    * for checkboxes and checkbox tree questions, by default any number can be checked, but this sets the maximum
+    * for checkboxes and checkbox tree questions, by default any number can be checked, but this sets a maximum number enforced by schema validation in the API
 * `list_item_name` [currently unused] text displayed in the "Add another ..." button and item names by the list-entry inputs
 * `assuranceApproach` contains the name of the set of possible assurance answers for the question.
 Assurance answer sets are listed in the supplier frontend.